 I’ve seen chicken drumsticks split open before but never used in this application.
 Further research showed that this really hasn’t been published before, this new alternative to the expensive chicken wings.
 Could I actually be the first person to publish this grilling technique for butterflied chicken drumsticks?
 More meat, a little more effort, but a lot less money.
 Bingo.

-Why should you butterfly chicken drumsticks?
+Why should you Butterfly Chicken Drumsticks?

 Grilling chicken drumsticks are tricky for many reasons.
 The thick meat around the bone tends to cook unevenly, many times leaving unappetizing streaks of pink and red inside.
 Too high of heat and the skin will burn before the chicken is fully cooked.
 Using the butterflied method addresses these issues, but it takes a little time to prepare.
 The term “butterflied” refers to slicing the meat on the drumstick revealing the bone inside.
 Opening up the meat this way creates a larger cooking surface, providing a means to cook the chicken evenly, and much quicker.
 Are butterflied chicken drumsticks really worth it?

+Cut your cooking time in half, at least.
 Whole drumsticks on the grill can take anywhere between 30-45 minutes, depending on the process you use.
 Slowly smoking them will increase that time by at least another 30 minutes, which ends up being quite a long cook for chicken.
 Slicing open the meat to a wider surface area instantly cuts down cooking time, most of the time by half.
 Right over the coals, these butterflied chicken drumsticks can be cooked in about 15 minutes, flipping every few to ensure even cooking.
 Smoking can add a little time, but your family will definitely be eating within an hour.

+No pink center on these drums.
 Have you ever grilled a chicken drumstick and accidentally charred the skin, long before the meat is done?
 Suddenly you need to move the chicken to a cooler side of the grill, doubling down on the cooking time to slowly cook the inside of the chicken.

+The discoloration isn’t a thing here.
 One of the main benefits of butterflied chicken drumsticks is even cooking temperatures.
 Slicing the meat open creates a larger surface area with an even layer of meat, eliminating one of the biggest frustrations with thick drumsticks.
 The added bonus is that you won’t see the odd discoloration of pink and purple meat in the middle after it’s cooked.

+More surface, more opportunity for flavor.
 Trust me, this isn’t a trick – opening up the meat from the bone will absolutely add more flavor.
 Wrapped up tight, the meat in a chicken drumstick is insulated, touching the bone while hiding away from your seasonings.
 Once the meat is exposed and spread out, it is able to be seasoned.

+Larger surface for browning and char.
 Another element of flavor is the Maillard reaction, the process which causes the meat to brown and crisp up.
 The savory, sweet crispy bits add another level of complexity to the chicken.
 If you’re a person that enjoys glazing chicken with BBQ sauce, this is your opportunity for more sticky caramelization and flavor.

+Smoke and wood flavors.
 Don’t forget the wood-fired flavor notes that will hit the chicken as well.
 A larger surface area means the drumsticks are catching more smoke, spread out across the grates.
 You don’t enjoy this flavor component if you’re using a stove-top range or air fryer.

 Make a second cut along the other side of the bone, separating the meat so that it opens up flat.
 The bone should be completely exposed.

 Disadvantages of Butterflied Drumsticks